Jordyn Hadden

 Right now, your story is like a vein of diamond hidden inside a rocky cave.
 My goal is to provide guidance, tools, and encouragement as you dig your jewel out of the stone.

-My motto is, “I treat the novel like it’s my own, but I remember that it’s not.”
+My motto is, “I treat your novel like it’s my own, but I remember that it’s not.”
 In other words, I treat your story with as much care as I treat my own, but I also remember that it’s your story, not mine.
-Although I will offer suggestions on revising and tightening the wording, I will not rewrite your work.
+I will offer suggestions on revising and tightening the wording, but I will not rewrite your work.
 I balance the readers’ expectations with your authorial voice to help you reach your audience as only you can.

 That’s why I want to help you create a compelling story that nestles in readers’ hearts.